blackheaven/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 200: A dlp configuration item is returned
+ - 400: Invalid senderDomain or payload in request
  - 404: The domain and/or the rule does not exist.

 This is an example of returned body.